devcontainers/spec/proposals/feature-dependencies.md

 Then for each intermediate `round` list, commit to `installationOrder` only those nodes who share the maximum `roundPriority`.
 Return all nodes in `round` with a strictly lower `roundPriority` to the `worklist` to be reprocessed in subsequent iterations.
 If there are multiple nodes with the same `roundPriority`, commit them to `installationOrder` with a final sort according to **Round Stable Sort**.

-Repeat for as many rounds as necessary until the worklist is empty.
+Repeat for as many rounds as necessary until `worklist` is empty.
 If there is ever a round where no elements are added to `installationOrder`, the algorithm should terminate and return an error.
 This indicates a circular dependency or other fatal error in the dependency graph.
 Implementations should attempt to provide the user with information about the error and possible mitigation strategies.

 #### Definition: Feature Equality